SModelS/smodels/docs/manual/source/TheoryPredictions.rst

  * gluino :math:`\leftrightarrow` anyBSM
  * N1 :math:`\leftrightarrow` MET

 In order to fully match the gluino and anyBSM nodes their daughters must also be compared (*Step 2*).
-Since their daughters (q,N1) and (MET,jet) are final state nodes (undecayed) the comparison procedure stops at this level and results in the following matches:
+Since their daughters (g,N1) and (MET,jet) are final state nodes (undecayed) the comparison procedure stops at this level and results in the following matches:

- * q :math:`\leftrightarrow` jet
+ * g :math:`\leftrightarrow` jet
  * N1 :math:`\leftrightarrow` MET

 .. _matchB: